 resolves to invite the 2023 World Radiocommunication Conference

-to take appropriate actions, taking into account the results of ITU-R studies,
+to consider the results of studies in accordance with Resolution [YYY], and take appropriate regulatory actions but excluding any changes to ITU Radio Regulation Article 5 – Frequency Allocations or imposing additional constraints on other services.

 invites ITU-R

-to conduct studies on and identify, in time for WRC-23, any necessary revisions to the Radio Regulations to facilitate increased operation of sub-orbital vehicles.
-Those studies should be accomplished in close coordination with the International Civil Aviation Organization and include defining a sub-orbital vehicle and determining appropriate radiocommunication services for flight safety applications related to interoperability with international civil aviation;
+to conduct studies on and identify, in time for WRC-23, any revisions to the Radio Regulations to facilitate communications for the safe operation of sub-orbital vehicles.
+Those studies should be conducted in close coordination with the International Civil Aviation Organization and may include defining a sub-orbital vehicle, or sub-orbital vehicle station class, while considering appropriate radiocommunication services for flight safety applications related to interoperability with international civil aviation;

 invites administrations